sst/guide/_chapters/create-a-login-page.md

 layout: post
 title: Create a Login Page
 date: 2017-01-13 00:00:00
-description: Tutorial on how to add a login page to your React.js app.
+description: We are going to add a login page to our React.js app.
+To create the login form we are using the FormGroup and FormControl React-Bootstrap components.
 code: frontend
 comments_id: 37
 ---